cult-of-coders/meteor-tuts/source/index.md

 ---
 title: Introduction
-description: Grapher is a collection relationship manager and a secure Graphed Data fetcher.
+description: Grapher is a collection relationship manager and a secure data fetcher.
 ---

 ## What is Grapher?